WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-2-register-meta.md

 add_action( 'init', 'myguten_register_meta' );
 ```

-**NOTE:** If the meta key name starts with an underscore WordPress considers it a protected field, this requires setting an `auth_callback` function for checking permissions.
+**Note:** If the meta key name starts with an underscore WordPress considers it a protected field.
+Editing this field requires passing a permission check, which is set as the `auth_callback` in the `register_meta` function.
 Here is an example:

 ```php
 register_meta( 'post', '_myguten_protected_key', array(